TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Hyperband was used to efficiently search this space, which allocates the number of training epochs as a resource and uses successive halving to prune underperforming configurations (Lisha et al. 2018).
 In the implementation used, a series of “brackets” are created based on the maximum number of training epochs and a reduction factor, iterating from the most exploratory (many configurations, few epochs) to the most exploitative (few configurations, many epochs) phases ([`hyperband_search(...)`](./optimize_hyperparams.py#L63)).
 - **Data Sampling:** One training and one validation series are randomly sampled from each dataset partition inside the [`get_best_config(...)`](./optimize_hyperparams.py#L111) routine, providing a representative but lightweight evaluation set.
-One potential negative consequence of using a single hyperparameter configuration for all datasets, however, is that the hyperparameters could get tuned to be more effective on the moderate complexity data.
 - **Configuration Sampling:** The [`sample_hyperparameters(...)`](./optimize_hyperparams.py#L11) function draws candidate settings by:
   - Sampling the learning rate uniformly in log₁₀-space between 10⁻⁴ and 10⁻¹
   - Setting `bottleneck_size` to half the number of features